-IHPA is responsible for the implementation of a nationally consistent activity based funding (ABF) system for subacute and non-acute care.
-The Australian National Subacute and Non-Acute Patient (AN-SNAP) classification system was selected by IHPA as the ABF classification system to be used for subacute and non-acute care.
+The Independent Hospital Pricing Authority (IHPA) is responsible for the implementation of a nationally consistent activity based funding system for subacute and non-acute care.
+The Australian National Subacute and Non-Acute Patient Classification (AN-SNAP) system was selected by IHPA as the activity based funding classification system to be used for subacute and non-acute care.

 AN-SNAP classification system

 The AN-SNAP classification was developed as a casemix classification for subacute and non-acute care patients in a national study, the AN-SNAP Report of the National Subacute and Non-Acute Casemix Classification.
 The study was conducted by the Centre for Health Service Development, University of Wollongong in 1997.
 AN-SNAP classifies episodes of subacute and non-acute patient care that are provided in inpatient, outpatient and community settings.
 Patients are classified on the basis of setting, care type, phase of care, assessment of functional impairments, age and other measures.